Tinamous/OctoPrint-WhosPrinting/README.md

 * twitterHandle
 * printInPrivate

-Note that if the OctoPrint instance is internet connectable it may be possible for the uesrs details to be gained by 3rd parites (by registering and viewing the who's printing instance.
+Note that if the OctoPrint instance is internet connected it may be possible for the users details (phone number, email, etc) to be gained by 3rd parties by registering and viewing the who's printing instance.

-When using this without a connected printer (i.e. its currently intended operaiton), enable the virtual printer and set it to automatically connect.
+When using this without a connected printer (i.e. its currently intended operation), enable the virtual printer and set it to automatically connect.

 ## Setup